bahmutov/cypress-workshop-ci/slides/intro/README.md

 ## Look at the NPM scripts
 ```
 $ npm run
-Lifecycle scripts included in cypress-workshop-ci-example:
+Lifecycle scripts included in ci-example:
   start
     eleventy --serve